Coronavirus: Germany announces tightening of restrictions until Christmas | DW | 25.11.2020

 State premiers urged people to undergo a period of voluntary self-isolation before and after holiday gatherings.
 Employers are asked to show flexibility for people around Christmas and New Year and allow people to stay at home to work.

-The start of school holidays will also be brought forward to December 16.
+The start of school holidays is expected to be brought forward to December 16.

 The confirmation comes on the same day that Germany saw its highest-ever daily death count from coronavirus; 410 people died on Wednesday, bringing the country's total death toll to 14,771.
 Another 18,633 infections were added to the confirmed caseload, which has seen nearly 1 million cases in the pandemic so far.